 “This is a good starting point.
 Now, have any of you seen it do anything besides stand there?
 Have you seen it move, or heard it make a sound?”

 A few them shook their heads, while the rest remained silent.
 I made eye contact with everyone who kept their mouths shut.
 They still did not say a word.
 I slammed my fist on the table, causing a few people to jump.

-“I don’t want to see a single one of you to sit here and sulk and refuse to acknowledge me.
-We’re not exactly in the best of situations here, so I don’t want a single one of you to not follow my orders.”
+“I don’t want to see a single one of you sit here and sulk and refuse to acknowledge me.
+We’re not exactly in the best of situations here, so I expect all of you to follow my orders without hesitation.”